kareemassad/SYSC3110_Project/README.md

     - More complex than an ArrayList
     - Worse access than ArrayLists

+### Changes to structure and UML

+- (fill with data structure and UML changes)

 ## Known issues:

-- Flip Mechanism is unimplemented, deferred to Milestone 2.
+- Flip Mechanism is unimplemented, deferred to Milestone 3.